 5) Tea Reduces Wrinkles

 Tea just might be your golden ticket to smooth skin.
 A study found that the extracts in white tea actually inhibited wrinkle production by strengthening elastin and collagen.

-6) Strong Bones
+6) Tea Strengthens Bones

 Got green tea?
 A study found that green tea can improve bone mineral density and strength.
 (Green tea mustaches are the next big thing, trust us.)

-7) Stress Buster
+7) Tea Reduces Stress

-8) Lower Blood Pressure
+8) Tea Lowers Blood Pressure

 High blood pressure can lead to a slew of medical problems including heart disease.
 A study from the Journal of the American Medical Association found that drinking 3 cups of black tea for 6 months lowered systolic blood pressure and diastolic blood pressure.